-Mediation is not limited to just a few hours or a day-long session.
+It is not limited to just a few hours or a day-long session.
 It’s a process.
-Shane McClure will work diligently every step of the way—from pre-mediation calls and preparation, to post-mediation follow-up.
-Shane McClure works hard to leave a lasting impression and help all parties reach the best possible outcome for their dispute.
+Shane McClure will work diligently every step of the way—from pre-mediation calls and preparation, to post-session follow-up, whether it is court ordered or the parties voluntarily approach Shane McClure.
+Shane works hard to leave a lasting impression and help all parties reach the best possible outcome for their dispute.

-Mediation is a conversation between two or more people that disagree, led by a trained, neutral mediator.
-Mediation is a less expensive, time-saving alternative to court.
-In mediation the disputing parties have the chance to settle their differences in a safe, confidential and efficient manner.
+It is a conversation between two or more people that disagree, led by a trained, neutral mediator.
+It is a less expensive, time-saving alternative to court.
+Here, the disputing parties have the chance to settle their differences in a safe, confidential and efficient manner.

-Achieve a more socially rewarding life with mediation.
+Achieve a more socially rewarding life.
 Mediation helps people get what they need, whether it’s peace and quiet, family unity, a financial settlement, or just a chance to be heard.
 Shane McClure is motivated to achieve a resolution for you.
 He is a professionally trained and committed mediator focused on promoting peace.

 Most non-violent disputes can be mediated.
-This includes court mediation, divorce mediation, separation mediation, disputes about money, disputes between neighbours, family members, landlords and tenants, customers and businesses, and roommates.
-Disputes involving community groups and organisations can also be addressed through mediation.
+This includes court ordered mediation, divorce mediation, separation mediation, disputes about money, disputes between neighbours, family members, landlords and tenants, customers and businesses, and roommates.
+Disputes involving community groups and organisations can also be addressed.

-Separation mediation services in Melbourne: Family Dispute Resolution Mediation
+Separation services in Melbourne: Family Dispute Resolution Mediation

-Also an FDRP, Shane offers a specialised aspect of mediation focused on families, and resolving family law parenting, financial and divorce issues.
+Also an FDRP, Shane offers a specialised aspect focused on families, and resolving family law parenting, financial and divorce issues.

 All through the process, Shane as an FDRP is constantly assessing if it is still best to proceed with Family Dispute Resolution (FDR).

 FOR THE BEST OUTCOMES